 This young-adult novel explores a post-apocalyptic world where a highly-advanced metropolitan city rules oppressively over the rest of the nation.
 Seen through the eyes of 16-year-old Katniss Everdeen, the Hunger Games is an annual event in which children are forced to compete in a televised battled to the death until only one is left.
-Although it’s self-contained, The Hunger Games is the first in a trilogy and was recently made into a commercially and critically successful film.
-The sequel films will follow in the next few years.
+Although it’s self-contained, The Hunger Games is the first in a trilogy and I recommend all of them.
 Written for young adults, The Hunger Games is easy reading, but it’s thought-provoking and full of action.

 Jane Austen’s classic novel follows the story of Elizabeth Bennet as she deals with manners, education, and marriage in 19th century English society.
 I realize that may not sound very exciting, but there are reasons why this novel published in 1813 remains fascinating to contemporary readers.
 She created beloved characters in Elizabeth and Mr. Darcy and Austen’s explorations of the importance of environment and upbringing on the development of character and morality remain as relevant as ever.
 There are some fine film adaptations of this novel including the terrific 1995 BBC serial with Colin Firth, a fun 2004 Bollywood adaptation titled Bride and Prejudice, and a pretty decent 2005 film with Keira Knightley.